AksharGoyal/data-eng-project-toronto-covid-data/README.md

 ## Conclusion:

 With this, my final project comes to an end.
-I hope you like it and learn from analysis.
+I hope you like it and learn a lot from the analysis as well as the tools I used.
 If you have any questions regarding replicating this or understanding any tool, feel free to contact me on my email claim.akshar@gmail.com or reach out to me on [LinkedIn](https://www.linkedin.com/in/akshar-goyal-aspiring-data-scientist/).
 Thank you!